 HUMAN RESOURCE SERVICES

 P.O.
 Box 246870 • Sacramento, CA 95824-6870 (916) 643-9050 • FAX (916) 399-2016

-José L. Banda, Superintendent Cancy McArn, Chief Human Resources Officer
+Jorge A. Aguilar, Superintendent Cancy McArn, Ed.D., Chief Human Resources Officer

 BOARD OF EDUCATION

-Darrel Woo President Trustee Area 6
+Christina Pritchett President Trustee Area 3

-Christina Pritchett Vice President Trustee Area 3
+Leticia Garcia Vice President Trustee Area 2

-Jay Hansen 2nd Vice President Trustee Area 1
+Chinua Rhodes 2nd Vice President Trustee Area 5

-Ellen Cochrane Trustee Area 2
+Lisa Murawski Trustee Area 1

-Gustavo Arroyo Trustee Area 4
+Jamee Villa Trustee Area 4

-Diana Rodriguez Trustee Area 5
+Darrel Woo Trustee Area 6

-Jessie Ryan Trustee Area 7
+Lavinia Grace Phillips Trustee Area 7

-Elizabeth Barry Student Board Member DATE: August 27, 2015
+Liam McGurk Student Board Member DATE: July 1, 2022 HR-04

 TO: All Employees

-FROM: Cancy McArn, Chief Human Resources Officer
+FROM: Cancy McArn, Chief Human

+Resources Officer Human Resource

-Human Resource Services Department
+Services Department

-SUBJECT: Reporting Child Abuse: 2015-16
+SUBJECT: Reporting Child Abuse: 2022-23

 This memorandum is sent to all employees as mandated reporters.
 Please review below the law requirements of being a mandated reporter and how to file a report.

 Child Abuse Reporting Law Requirements:

-The State of California Child Abuse and Neglect Reporting Act (Penal Code Section 11166, et seq.) requires all mandated child abuse reporters to report known or suspected child abuse or neglect to the proper authorities.
-The following is an excerpt from Penal Code Section 11166: ...a mandated reporter shall make a report...whenever the mandated reporter, in his or her professional capacity or within the scope of his or her employment, has knowledge of or observes a child whom the mandated reporter knows or reasonably suspects has been the victim of child abuse or neglect.
-The mandated reporter shall make a report...immediately or as soon as is practicably possible by telephone, and the mandated reporter shall prepare and send a written report thereof within 36 hours of receiving the information concerning the incident. ..."reasonable suspicion" means that it is objectively reasonable for a person to entertain a suspicion, based upon facts that could cause a reasonable person in a like position, drawing, when appropriate, on his or her training and experience, to suspect child abuse or neglect.
-For the purpose of this article, the pregnancy of a minor does not, in and of itself, constitute a basis for a reasonable suspicion of sexual abuse.
-Persons Mandated to Report Child Abuse: Penal Code Section 11166:
+The State of California Child Abuse and Neglect Reporting Act (Penal Code section 11166, et seq.) requires all mandated child abuse reporters to report known or suspected child abuse or neglect to the proper authorities.
+The following is an excerpt from Penal Code section 11166: ...a mandated reporter shall make a report...whenever the mandated reporter, in the mandated report's professional capacity or within the scope of the mandated report's employment, has knowledge of or observes a child whom the mandated reporter knows or reasonably suspects has been the victim of child abuse or neglect.
+The mandated reporter shall make an initial report by telephone...immediately or as soon as is practicably possible, and shall prepare and send...a written follow-up report within 36 hours of receiving the information concerning the incident. ..."reasonable suspicion" means that it is objectively reasonable for a person to entertain a suspicion, based upon facts that could cause a reasonable person in a like position, drawing, when appropriate, on his or her training and experience, to suspect child abuse or neglect...For the purpose of this article, the pregnancy of a minor does not, in and of itself, constitute a basis for a reasonable suspicion of sexual abuse.
+Persons Mandated to Report Child Abuse: Penal Code section 11166:

 For the purposes of the reporting law, all educators, school employees, and college intern/trainees are mandated reporters.
-An amendment to the law in 2000 redefined mandated reporters to include all classified employees of any public school in addition to teachers, aides, administrators, and others.
+An amendment to the law in 2000 redefined mandated reporters to include all classified employees of any public school in addition Page 2 Memo-Reporting Child Abuse July 1, 2022 to teachers, aides, administrators, and others.
 Training for mandated reporters is provided by the District; however, the absence of training shall not excuse a mandated reporter from the duties imposed under reporting laws.
-Page 2 Memo-Reporting Child Abuse August 27, 2015 Volunteers whose duties require contact and supervision of children should also obtain training.
-(Penal Code Section 11165.7) Definitions and Types of Child Abuse:
+Volunteers whose duties require contact and supervision of children should also obtain training.
+(Penal Code section 11165.7) Definitions and Types of Child Abuse: